-A: Auditions are Wednesday of first week (October 3rd).
+A: Auditions are held during the first week of fall quarter.
 We also occasionally hold winter auditions, though there are no details about these auditions available at this time.

 Q: How do I sign up for an audition?

-A: There is an a cappella showcase on the Monday of first week (October 1st this year) where all of the a cappella groups perform a couple of songs and tell a bit about themselves, and you can sign up for auditions during this time.
+A: There is an a cappella showcase on the Monday of first week where all of the a cappella groups perform a couple of songs and tell a bit about themselves, and you can sign up for auditions during this time.
 Walk-in auditions are welcome as well.

 Q: Do I have to have previous musical/singing experience?